CT-Data-Collaborative/before-after-map/README.md

 # Before-After Map Template

-This is a [Svelte](https://svelte.technology) project to display two interactive data maps side by side using Jenks breaks.
+This is a [Svelte](https://svelte.technology) project to display two interactive data maps side by side, colored based on Jenks breaks.

 ![Screenshot](screenshot.png)